naeemkhedarun/naeemkhedarun.github.io/blogsrc/source/_posts/httpclient-dns-settings-for-azure-cloud-services-and-traffic-manager-1480285049222.md

 title: HttpClient DNS settings for Azure Cloud Services and Traffic Manager
 tags:
   - .NET
+  - azure
   - 'C#'
-  - azure
 categories:
   - development
 date: 2016-11-30 12:00:10
 ---

 At my current workplace, some of our systems are approaching 1 Billion requests per day.
 At these volumes sub-optimal configuration between systems can cause significant issues and subtle performance degradation.
 To understand some of the issues we are facing I'm going back to basics.
+You can find the code for this post at [https://github.com/naeemkhedarun/TestHttpClient](https://github.com/naeemkhedarun/TestHttpClient).

 Thanks to [Aliostad](http://byterot.blogspot.co.uk/2016/07/singleton-httpclient-dns.html) for his analysis on the HttpClient and [fschwiet](https://github.com/fschwiet/PSHostsFile) for writing the .NET hosts library which I've now taken off my own to-do list.